oscarmlage/bofhers/docker/README.md

 3. A Telegram _Group_ (**DO NOT** mistake it with a Telegram _Channel_).
 4. A Telegram bot and its API secret.

-Note that for the target use case, this document will be using CloudFlare to cover points `1` and `4` using your router's own public IP address as the site where your app will be hosted.
-Reasoning is simple: it works that way and at the moment of writing this I couldn't spend more time on this to add the Let's Encrypt container or Telegram's self-signed certificate integration.
+Note that for the target use case, this document will be using CloudFlare to cover points `1` and `2` using your router's own public IP address as the site where your app will be hosted.
+Reasoning is simple: it works without any extra infra requirement and at the moment of writing this I couldn't spend more time on this to add the Let's Encrypt container or Telegram's self-signed certificate integration needed to make it more platform agnostic.

-Also most this document won't cover you if you want to deploy it in another way (for example: on a public instance or VPS server), _but_ the proccess should still be pretty straightforward, as you'll only need to tweak the docker-compose `.env` file to suit your deploy configuration.
+Also, bear in mind that most this document won't cover you if you want to deploy it in another way (for example: on a public instance or VPS server), _but_ the proccess should still be pretty straightforward, as you'll only need to tweak your `./docker/.env` file to suit your needs.

 # How does it work?

 Start by cloning the repository and navigating into the `./docker` directory.

 In there you'll find the `./docker/.env.example` file which contains every aspect of the application that can be configured.
 Copy the file to `./docker/.env` and edit it to suit your needs.
-The file itself is documented and straightforward.
+The file itself is documented and straightforward. **DO NOT** mistake this _envfile_ with the application's own _envfile_; `./env` and `./docker/.env` are different files used for different things.

-The defaults on the file are sane so most likely you won't need to change anything but the Telegram credentials that you need to input.
+The defaults on the file are sane so most likely you won't need to change anything but the Telegram credentials and URLs.

 Speaking of Telegram, if you need help to configure its integration read the section "_Setting up Telegram_" below.
 Do this **before** starting the application.

-Once the file has been configured (**including** Telegram's parameters) simply do a `docker-compose up` to start the application.
+Once the file has been configured (**including** Telegram's parameters) simply do a `docker-compose up --build` to start the application.

 # Setting up Telegram